kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress2gateway/in_cluster_console.md

        Comparison view with segmented filter control, Hide known changes toggle, Export buttons, and split columns showing resource cards.

-  4. console/diff-list.png
-       Same comparison view with the "Changed" filter active, showing status tags next to each resource ID.

-  5. console/detail-drawer.png
+  4. console/detail-drawer.png
        Field-level drawer opened for a LoadBalancer showing the per-field diff table with status and Known Cause columns.
 -->

-!!! warning "Under Development"
-    The migration tool and its console are under active development.
-    Features may change.

 The migration console is a local web UI bundled into the `lbc-migrate` binary.
-It compares the ingress controller's dry-run plan against the gateway controller's dry-run plan side by side, field by field, so you can confirm the generated Gateway manifests will create same AWS resources as the current Ingres before switching traffic.
+It compares the ingress controller's dry-run plan against the gateway controller's dry-run plan side by side, field by field, so you can confirm the generated Gateway manifests will create the same AWS resources as the current Ingress before switching traffic.

+A **dry-run plan** is a JSON snapshot of the AWS resource stack a controller would build (LoadBalancer, Listeners, ListenerRules, TargetGroups, TargetGroupBindings, SecurityGroups).
+The plan is written back to the source Kubernetes resource as an annotation — `alb.ingress.kubernetes.io/dry-run-plan` on the Ingress (when the `IngressPlanAnnotation` feature gate is on) and `gateway.k8s.aws/dry-run-plan` on the Gateway (when it carries the `gateway.k8s.aws/dry-run: "true"` annotation).
+The console reads both plans and diffs them — no AWS resources are created.

 The console is read-only.
 It connects to your Kubernetes cluster using the current kubeconfig context (the same config used by `kubectl`).
 It reads Gateway